 - We recognize that inclusive leadership, governance structures, policies and processes and the active engagement of business and organizational leaders are necessary for the commitment and enactment of systemic change in our society.

 - We commit to a spirit of continuous learning, reflection, and improvement.

 - Ensure web sites are accessible and acknowledge principles of EDI.

-- Review governance of organizational structure and assess commitment to EDI practices.
+- Review governance of organizational structure and assess and modify, as necessary, in order to reflect our commitment to EDI practices.